Hawmex/aut_algorithm_design_foundations_final_exam/README.md

 ### Input

-Two strings separated by a space.
+- Two strings separated by a space.

 ### Output

-The starting index of the LCS in the first string, the starting index of the LCS in the second string, and the length of the LCS.
+- The index of the LCS in the first string.
+- The index of the LCS in the second string.
+- The length of the LCS itself.

 ### Example

+#### Input

 ```
 cool toolbox
 ```

-#### Input
+#### Output

 ```
 1 1 3